loliverhennigh/CS452-Spring2015-Lab1/README.md

 CS452/EE465 Spring 2015 Lab1

-Learn how to create and display three 2D shapes and toggle among them using the mouse.
+Oliver Hennigh

+I sent all vertices to the gpu then toggled between them using clicking.

 due: Friday, 1/30/15, at midnight